milkyware/milkyware.github.io/_posts/2023-02-20-sharing-azure-pipeline-templates.md

 ## Summary

+During this post we've:

+1. Introduced **Azure Pipelines**
-During this post we've introduced **Azure Pipelines** as well as how to use these as **templates** as part of other pipelines.
-We've also looked at how multiple templates can be used together to simplify complex flows.
-Lastly, we looked at how to share these templates from a central repository as well as making use of tagging to version the templates and protect other pipelines.
+2. Shown how to use pipelines as **templates** in other pipelines
+3. Looked at how multiple templates can be used together to simplify complex flows
+4. How to share these templates from a central repository
+5. Lastly, we've looked at making use of tagging to version the templates and protect other pipelines

+In this post we've used simple code examples to demonstrate the concept, however these templates could contain multiple **steps, jobs and stages** with multiples of these templates strung together.
+Hope this has been useful.
+Please feel free to leave comments below.